Join Silent's Discord! Your questions can also be answered here or you can just come hangout!

 Bandages and medkits will restore a percentage of your maximum health when used.
 To apply one, use it (hold right-click) for 5 seconds.
 You will be given the "Bandaged" potion effect and a portion of your health will be restored each second, but you will move more slowly while this is in effect.
 The effect is removed if your health is fully restored.
 Both bandages and medkits require heart dust to craft, so they won't be very economical to make until your maximum health is higher.

-- Heart crystal shards - Dropped when heart crystal ore blocks are mined.
-You can also configure these to drop in place of heart containers.
+- Heart/power crystal shards - Dropped when heart/power crystal ore blocks are mined.
+These sometimes drop from killed mobs as well.

 - Heart dust - Crafted from a heart container and used to make bandages and medkits.
 A single heart container makes 24 dust.